-Take a Wilton 2D tip and put it in an icing bag.
+Take a Wilton 2D tip (1M also works well) and put it in an icing bag.
 Fill the bag with icing and squeeze the frosting down to get out the air bubbles.

-You can decorate it any way you want and with any tip you want, but to get the look that I have on this cake, just squeeze until your star is the size you want it and pull away to make a flower.
-I put flowers all around the top and bottom of the Reese’s cake.
+You can decorate it any way you want and with any tip you want, but to get the look that I have on this cake, just squeeze until your star is the size you want it and pull away to make dollop on the cake.
+I put stars all around the top and bottom edges of the Reese’s cake.